jdmar3/inls161/syllabus/index.md

 There are 6 major assignments for the course.
 Assignment tasks are broken down in the grade contract.
 They build on one another, so it is impossible to do one without first having completed the one before.
-You will find descriptions and instructions for the assignments on the [/schedule](schedule page).
+You will find descriptions and instructions for the assignments on the [schedule page](/schedule).

 {% include assignment-table.md %}